aeon-toolkit/aeon/docs/getting_started.md

 `aeon` also provides core modules that are used by the specific task modules above

--
-- [transformation](#Transformations), where a either a single series or collection is transformed into a different representation or domain.
+- Transformations, where a either a single series or collection is transformed into a different representation or domain.
 More details coming soon.
-- [distances](#Distances), measure the dissimilarity between two time series or collections of series, which includes functions to align series ([more details](examples/distances/distances.ipynb)).
+- Distances, which measure the dissimilarity between two time series or collections of series and include functions to align series ([more details](examples/distances/distances.ipynb)).
 - networks, provides core models for deep learning for all time series tasks.

 There are dedicated notebooks going into more detail for each of these modules